On herniated disc assessment & Yoga Therapy

 Above all, Monro’s heartfelt wish is that his development of the CALBA system will be a valuable contribution to healthcare and that his legacy will be a society where lower back pain and herniated discs are prevented or identified and treated early, by skilled practitioners, to improve the prognosis and optimise the spinal health for as many people as possible.

-Click HERE to register for The Yoga Therapy Institute’s online specialised Yoga Therapy Assessment Procedure & Treatment for Lower Back Pain and Herniated Discs, which includes the CALBA assessment system.
+Click HERE to register for The Yoga Therapy Institute’s online specialized Yoga Therapy Assessment & Treatment for Lower Back Pain & Herniated Discs, which includes the CALBA assessment system.